CALL FOR PAPERS - 24th ESCAR EUROPE 2026

 • Security in Software-Defined Vehicles (incl. aspects of ecosystems like changing value chains, continuous development, DevOps, application of new Technologies)

-• Architectures for securing specific vehicle applications and contexts (e.g., for highly-automated and autonomous vehicles, connected vehicles and V2X, electric vehicles, big data analysis, backend and cloud infrastructures, domain controllers, vehicle computers, zero trust architectures, etc.)
+• Architectures for securing specific vehicle applications and contexts (e.g., for highly-automated and autonomous vehicles, connected vehicles and V2X, electric vehicles and charging infrastructure, big data analysis, backend and cloud infrastructures, domain controllers, vehicle computers, zero trust architectures, etc.)

 • Automotive security engineering (like safety and security co-design, trust models and formal methods, development and validation tools, security (long-term) maintenance, security (credential and overall) management, incident handling and response, and security economics for the automotive domain, etc.)